chrisniael/kbd-usb2ps2/README.md

 4. Assemble USB Host Shield V2.0 on Arduino Uno Rev3
 5. Connect PS/2 **data line** and **clock line** to Arduino (**4**, **2**)

-:warning: Note: You should plug PS/2 interface to your computer before computer power on, because PS/2 doesn't support [hotplugging](https://en.wikipedia.org/wiki/PS/2_port#Hotplugging).
+:warning: Note: You should plug PS/2 into computer before the computer is turned on, because PS/2 does not support [hotplugging](https://en.wikipedia.org/wiki/PS/2_port#Hotplugging).

 ## Compatiable Keyboard